micmejia/bible-dump/AMPC/Matthew/Matt 18.md

-But whoever causes one of these little ones who believe in _and_ [^a]acknowledge _and_ cleave to Me to stumble and sin [that is, who entices him or hinders him in right conduct or thought], it would be better ([^b]more expedient and profitable or advantageous) for him to have a great millstone fastened around his neck and to be sunk in the depth of the sea.
+But whoever causes one of these little ones who believe in _and_ acknowledge _and_ cleave to Me to stumble and sin [that is, who entices him or hinders him in right conduct or thought], it would be better (more expedient and profitable or advantageous) for him to have a great millstone fastened around his neck and to be sunk in the depth of the sea.